How to conduct a competitor analysis

 You’ll be looking at data that’s available to the public, so nothing dodgy - annual reports, company profiles, product brochures, press releases.
 Check out reports published by companies like Hoover’s and Dun & Bradstreet.
 Local newspapers are also packed with valuable insights.
 Access online databases such as the US Securities and Exchange Commission and Standard & Poor’s.

 I’m guessing you’ve a rough idea how many Facebook followers your competitors have, how frequently they tweet.
 It’s a start, but you must go deeper.
-Social media listening brings deeper, more valuable insights.
+Social media listening brings deeper, more valuable digital consumer insights.
 With the right tool, you’ll understand how consumers feel about your competitors’ products and services.
 You'll also identify emerging trends, and discover new brands arriving on the scene.

 Unlike reading published reports and online databases, a social media competitor analysis means you’re seeing results in real-time.
 Finger on the pulse, your reaction time will be fast.